KevinRSX/learning-notes/course-notes/CS3103/3103notes_lec1_5.md

 - Uniprogramming: only one program is running at a given time.

-  The processor spends a certain amount of time executing. until it reaches an I/O instruction.
+  The processor spends a certain amount of time executing until it reaches an I/O instruction.
 It must then wait until that I/O instruction conclues before proceeding.

 - Multiprogramming: processor has more than one program to execute.

   When one job needs to wait for I/O, the processor can switch to the other job.

-(More notes about how it is different from multiprocessing will be added later on)

 ![multiprogramming-example](images/multiprogramming-example.png)